-Should College Athletes Be Paid? - Muncie Voice
+Should College Athletes Be Paid? - Middletown Media

 College sports are a big deal.
-Whether you root for a specific team because you’re an alumnus or because you grew up near a particular college, everyone seems to have their favorite university to cheer for.
-College athletics are so popular, in fact, that in 2018 the NCAA made $857 million from television broadcasts of college sporting events.
+Whether you root for a specific team because you’re an alumnus or grew up near a particular college, everyone seems to have their favorite university to cheer for.
+College athletics are so popular that in 2018 the NCAA made $857 million from television broadcasts of college sporting events.

-Thanks to loyalty to certain schools, the energy of a collegiate atmosphere, and events like March Madness and exciting bowl games, college sports are exceedingly popular.
+College sports are exceedingly popular thanks to loyalty to certain schools, the energy of a collegiate atmosphere, and events like March Madness and exciting bowl games.
 Some even argue that they’re better than professional sports, or at least more exciting to watch.

-With so many positives and such a large following, some people believe that college athletes should get paid for their efforts.
-That includes professional athletes like LeBron James and Richard Sherman, as well as politicians like Bernie Sanders.
+With many positives and a large following, some people believe college athletes should be paid for their efforts.
+That includes professional athletes like LeBron James and Richard Sherman and politicians like Bernie Sanders.

 Unfortunately, most colleges rebuke the idea since the athletes playing for them are “just students” like everyone else.
-But, even most other students believe that school athletes should be compensated for the work they put in.
+But, even most other students believe that school athletes should be compensated for their work.
 So, should college athletes be paid, or should they wait to get to the pros?

 The Cost of College

-On average, the cost of college in the U.S. is over $20,000 for public schools, and over $46,000 for private universities.
+On average, U.S. college costs over $20,000 for public schools and over $46,000 for private universities.
 That’s per year!
-In this, it doesn’t include a lot of hidden costs and additional fees that can come up throughout the year, too.
+This doesn’t include many hidden costs and additional fees that can come up throughout the year.
 So, that leaves a lot of college students either at the mercy of financial assistance from their parents or families, the government, or having to get a job while still in school.

 But, for college athletes, things are a bit different.
 On average, college athletes spend about 40 hours a week practicing.
 That also doesn’t include traveling to games away from campus or having to attend training camps in the summers when school isn’t in session.
-On top of that, most schools have some sort of GPA or grade requirement for their athletes, so they have to stay on top of their studies, homework, etc. They obviously don’t have time to go out and get a part-time job to pay for tuition, housing, and so on.
+On top of that, most schools have some GPA or grade requirement for their athletes, so they have to stay on top of their studies, homework, etc. They don’t have time to go out and get a part-time job to pay for tuition, housing, and so on.

-For many people across the country, a 40-hour workweek is a norm.
+For many people across the country, a 40-hour workweek is the norm.
 So, for athletes to spend those hours practicing on top of their studies and having a social life, it’s almost like the sport they play is their job.
 Because so much time is invested in that job, it makes sense that they should get paid for it.

 The Risk Factor

 Most college athletes get recruited or allowed onto a team because they have a lot of talent.
-Colleges often scout for high school athletes across the country that they think will bring success to their athletic programs, after all.
+In addition, colleges often scout for high school athletes across the country that they think will bring success to their athletic programs.
 So, the students that play college sports are good at what they do.
-They know how to train and they know how to stay safe.
+They know how to train, and they know how to stay safe.

-On top of that, most colleges have an expert training staff to make sure their athletes are using the proper precautions during practices and games.
-Medical staff are usually also on hand in case of injuries.
+On top of that, most colleges have an expert training staff to ensure their athletes use the proper precautions during practices and games.
+In addition, medical staff is usually also on hand in case of injuries.

 It’s important not to discount those injuries.
-Concussions have become a hot topic of discussion in athletics, especially on the collegiate level when they could lead to career-ending conditions.
+Concussions have become a hot topic of discussion in athletics, especially at the collegiate level, when they could lead to career-ending conditions.
 Players that get hit in the head can struggle with things like:

 - A headache